dhammateca/dhammapada-munindo/manuscript/markdown/dhp-25.md

 We are our own protection;\\
 we are indeed our own secure abiding;\\
 how could it be otherwise?\\
-So with due care\\
+So with due care we attend to ourselves\\
-we attend to ourselves.
+as a trainer would care for a thoroughbred.

 381.\\
 A monk, a nun, who cultivates\\